 Two types of native interfaces were covered in testing; SAS and SATA.
 Through the tested sample of drives both were fully tested.

 Standard equivalence

-Three different standards are covered in the evaluation; Opal SSC ATA Security, Enterprise SSC, and Enterprise SSC ATA Security.
+Two different standards are covered in the evaluation; Opal SSC ATA Security and Enterprise SSC.
 Each standard was fully tested through the selected sample.
-The table below shows each instance of the TOE and the standard tested.
+Section 3 describes each instance of the TOE and the standard tested.